Set your preferred locations for a better search. You can sign up here.

 Philharmonie Berlin, Main Auditorium (Berlin)

-Members of the Berliner Philharmoniker (Ensemble), Stanley Dodds (Conductor), Suli Puschban (Concept), Suli Puschban (Vocals), Suli Puschban (Guitar), Colin Brown (Concept), Colin Brown (Vocals), Colin Brown (Bagpipe), Rebecca Carrington (Concept), Rebecca Carrington (Vocals), Rebecca Carrington (Cello)
+Members of the Berliner Philharmoniker and Guests (Ensemble), Stanley Dodds (Conductor), Ursula Puschban (Concept), Ursula Puschban (Vocals), Ursula Puschban (Guitar), Colin Brown (Concept), Colin Brown (Vocals), Colin Brown (Bagpipe), Rebecca Carrington (Concept), Rebecca Carrington (Vocals), Rebecca Carrington (Cello), Arthur Büscher (Stage Director)

 In this series, the Berliner Philharmoniker and guests spark enthusiasm for classical music and take a closer look at the art of composing.
 In moderated concerts, they present the timbres of the instruments.
 In the school concert “Klassik rockt” with members of the Berliner Philharmoniker, the music and comedy duo Carrington-Brown and the children’s songwriter Suli Puschban, young and old can also sing along – across all musical styles.